wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-hooks.md

 > 📘 Note
 >
-> ⚠️ Using `setUserContext` from the `useVWOContext` hook will cause any component using the `useGetFlag` hook to re-run its effect and likely re-render, since it depends on the `userContext`.
+> * ⚠️ Using `setUserContext` from the `useVWOContext` hook will cause any component using the `useGetFlag` hook to re-run its effect and likely re-render, since it depends on the `userContext`.
+> * ⚠️ Updating the `id` using `setUserContext` is treated as switching to a new user.
+This may result in different variation or flag values for the same feature.
+Additionally, it will be counted as a **new visitor** in VWO.

 ## useGetFlag